 Jaye Thompson.
 Jaye Thompson has over 30 years of experience in pharmaceutical and device product development.
 Dr. Thompson has served as our Vice President Clinical & Regulatory Affairs since September 2019.
 Since December 2017, Dr. Thompson has served as a co-founder and Chief Operating Officer of Proxima Clinical Research, Inc., a clinical research service provider.
 Dr. Thompson previously served as Senior Vice President of Clinical and Regulatory Affairs of Repros Therapeutics, a reproductive health company, from March 2013 to May 2017 and as a member of the board of directors of Repros Therapeutics from November 2009 to March 2013.
 Dr. Thompson previously served as Senior Vice President of Clinical Development and Regulatory Affairs of Opexa Therapeutics, a multiple sclerosis cell therapy company, from September 2009 to March 2013.
-In Addition, Dr. Thompson has served at clinical stage biotech companies, in various senior clinical research service provider.
+In addition, Dr. Thompson has served at clinical stage biotech companies, in various senior clinical and regulatory roles and at inVentiv Clinical Solutions, a clinical research service provider.
 Dr. Thompson was the president and founder of SYNERGOS, Inc., a clinical research service provider, which was founded in 1991, and acquired by inVentiv Health, as a wholly-owned subsidiary in 2006.
 Dr. Thompson has advised several of the region's leading life science companies on strategic and regulatory planning as well as clinical product development.
 She has directed and managed statistical analysis, data management, report writing, and the conduct of clinical trials for a wide variety of indications.
+Dr. Thompson has been actively involved in over 200 clinical trials for drugs, biologics and devices, and has been associated with numerous FDA regulatory submissions.
 Dr. Thompson has often represented sponsor companies at FDA meetings and advisory committee meetings, and she was appointed to the Governor's Texas Emerging Technology Fund Advisory Committee.
-Dr. Thompson received a BS in applied mathematics from Texas A&M University and an MS and a PhD in biostatistics from the University of Texas Health Science Center in Houston.
+Dr. Thompson received a BS in applied mathematics from Texas A&M University and an MS and a PhD in biostatistics from the Universi